ymedlop/npm-cache-resource/README.md

 * `project-path`: *Optional* Relative path of subdirectory containing the project (i.e. where the `package.json` is).

 ### Configuration use for npm
-* `npm-audit`: *Optional* Turn on / off npm audit when installing all packages to avoid pipeline fail.
-(Default: false)
 * `npm-args`: *Optional* Allow to add extra args to npm i / npm ci command.
 (Default: "-q")

 ### Configuration use npm ci command